TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Database_System.md

 | Camera Health status | boolean | '0' indicate power is low |

 ## Testing
-To test the actual written code, a dummy data table will be created strictly for testing different scenarios with preset values.
+To test the actual written code, a dummy data table fill with preset values will be created strictly for testing different scenarios.

 ## BOM
 | Item     | Part Number | Quantity | Price/Unit     | Total Cost |